 - No unauthorized swimming or boating activities are allowed

-- To prohibit child abuse; no initiations, hazing, or harassment will be tolerated
+- No initiations, hazing, or harassment will be tolerated

 - Follow the Camp Code of Conduct.